pufferpanel/documentation/source/installing.rst

          curl -s https://packagecloud.io/install/repositories/pufferpanel/pufferpanel/script.rpm.sh | sudo bash
          yum install pufferpanel
          systemctl enable pufferpanel

+   .. tab:: Docker

+      For Docker usage, please refer to :doc:`this page <installing-docker>`.

 The following ports are used by PufferPanel.
 Please allow traffic to/from these ports to fully use your installation.